AcronymFoundation/anvil-contracts/README.md

 You may also easily run example scripts on a fork of an existing environment (e.g. mainnet).
 See [./bin/examples](./bin/examples) for more info.

 ### Tools
-There are various Hardhat tasks defined in the [tasks/](tasks/) directory.
-They may be useful for querying information about and interacting with deployed contracts.
+There are various Hardhat tasks defined in the [tasks/](tasks/) directory and scripts in the [scripts/](scripts/) directory.
+They may be useful for querying information about and interacting with deployed contracts and/or deploying contracts.
+Disclaimer: The Anvil team does not represent that any of these tools work as described.
+Please read the code and repurpose and use them at your own risk.

 Note that to use these tasks, you'll need to set the `PRIVATE_KEY` environment variable.
 For read-only tasks, that address does not need any ETH, and in all cases, using an address with as little ETH as possible to accomplish your goals is recommended.